Unified theory of the photovoltaic Hall effect by field- and light-induced Berry curvatures

-In summary, we theoretically investigated the photovoltaic Hall effect induced by circularly polarized light resonant with interband transitions in nonmagnetic materials.
-We revealed three contributions: (i) field-induced Berry curvature, (ii) field-induced energy shift, and (iii) anomalous velocity of photoexited carriers.
+In summary, we developed a comprehensive theory of the photovoltaic Hall effect in nonmagnetic materials.
+We revealed three contributions in field-induced CPGE: (i) field-induced Berry curvature, (ii) field-induced energy shift, and (iii) anomalous velocity of photoexited carriers.
 These contributions were related to either the Berry curvature or shift vector, demonstrating the geometric aspect of the field-induced CPGE.
 The topological character of the valence band in GaAs generated a resonance peak for all three mechanisms.
+We also desribed AHE by light-dressed states within the same theoretical framework and revealed its close relationship with optical rectification.
 Our results provide a solid foundation for interpreting the experimental results on the photovoltaic Hall effect and a possible counterpart to the Floquet \cite{Oka2009} and strain \cite{Dong2023} engineering of the Berry curvature.
-Extension to correlated systems is an interesting future direction.
+Extension to correlated systems is an interesting future direction \cite{Parafilo2023}.